Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/2 - Network Administration and Security/_projects/SCARIF/Project Overview.md

 ### Project Objective

 The primary goal is to develop a secure, scalable, and portable system for **Remote Telemetry Hosting**.
-In this ecosystem, remote hardware nodes (Arduinos) collect environmental or system data and "uplink" it to a centralised server.
+In this ecosystem, remote hardware nodes (Adafruit Feather HUZZAH32s) collect environmental or system data and "uplink" it to a centralised server.
 This server manages the data through a dockerised architecture, allowing for seamless deployment, real-time monitoring, and the ability to send remote command execution signals back to the hardware nodes.

 ### The Tech Stack (The "Sith" Core)